4 Tips for Becoming the Unicorn Employee

 Shouldn’t we only care about the bottom line?
 If the organization is making a profit, what do we care if employees and leaders are self-aware?
-Organizations are seeing the impact of leaders who lack this vital characteristic in terms of decreased morale and performance.
-For example, a boss who lacks self-awareness is more likely to be overcome by negative emotions and less likely to seek feedback on the impact of their behavior.
-The effect on the team could be employee disengagement and turnover.
+Unfortunately, organizations suffer the impact of leaders who lack this vital characteristic.
+Lack of self-awareness often results in decreased morale and performance.
+A boss who lacks self-awareness, for example, is more likely to be overcome by negative emotions.
+He is also less likely to seek feedback on the impact of his behavior.
+The effect on his team could be employee disengagement and turnover.

-The Dimensional Model of Behavior emphasizes not only the competency to drive for results, but also the importance of relationships in an employee’s overall effectiveness.
-Self-awareness is critical to understanding why we interact with people in certain ways, why others behave the way they do, and how we can effectively lead and work with others whose personal style may or may not match our own.
+The Dimensional Model of Behavior emphasizes not only the competency to drive for results, but also the importance of relationships.
+Self-awareness is critical to understanding 3 things: 1) why we interact with people in certain ways; 2) why others behave as they do; and 3) how we can effectively lead and work with others whose personal style may not match our own.
 In short, self-awareness is the foundation of effective work relationships.

 Can You Learn Self-Awareness?

-But while higher education and corporate America agree that self-awareness is a valuable trait, teaching and developing employees to be self-aware is not part of the typical management education curriculum.
-Training workshops like Leadership Through People Skills provide a safe, structured way to get “outside eyes” on our behavior and provide real, candid feedback that is useful for any leader and valuable for any organization.
+But while corporate America regards self-awareness as a valuable trait, teaching self awareness is not part of its typical management curriculum.
+Training workshops like Leadership Through People Skills provide a safe, structured way to get “outside eyes” on our behavior.
+The real, candid feedback these experiences provide is useful for any leader and valuable for any organization.

 4 Tips for Increasing Self-Awareness

-If you’re ready to increase your self-awareness and become that unicorn employee, here are three simple tips you can incorporate into your professional development plans:
+Ready to increase your self-awareness and become that unicorn employee?
+Here are three simple tips you can incorporate into your professional development plans: